You at 34 weeks pregnant

 You’ll also be offered Anti-D if you have a bleed during pregnancy.
-This reduces the risk of health problems.
+This reduces the risk of health problems for your baby.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
-You’ll be offered another Anti-D injection if your baby is Rh-positive.
+If your baby is Rh-positive, you’ll be offered another Anti-D injection within 72 hours after birth.

 Ask your doctor or midwife for more information.

-Pre-eclampsia is a serious condition that affects some pregnant women.
-It can occur after 20 weeks of pregnancy.
+Pre-eclampsia is a serious condition that sometimes occurs after 20 weeks of pregnancy.

 Symptoms of pre-eclampsia include: